SimonWangOne/COMM7340_Group_Project/README.md

 This repository contains code for COMM7340 AI for Digital Media group projects.

 ### Project Information
-In this project, we use python, XPath, and Gephi to analysis citation network among Marvel movies.
+In this project, we use Python (Data Ananlysis), XPath (Information Crawl), and Gephi (Network Analysis) to conduct network analysis among Marvel movies.
 The original data has been crawled from IMDB(http://www.imdb.com).
 Including reference and referenced between Marvel movies, and reference between Marvel and other movies.

 ### Group member:<br/>
 WANG Yaodong (19451431@life.hkbu.edu.hk)<br/>